Last updated on August 19th, 2021

 Flag Day commemorates the resolution of June 14, 1777, which adopted the red, white, and blue as the official flag of the United States.

 Bernard J. Cigrand, a grade-school teacher in Waubeka Wisconsin, held the first recognized observance of Flag Day in 1895.

-President Woodrow Wilson issued a proclamation in 1916 that officially established June 14 as Flag Day and on August 3, 1949, National Flag Day was established by an Act of Congress, however, it is not recognized as a federal holiday.
+President Woodrow Wilson issued a proclamation in 1916 that officially established June 14 as Flag Day and on August 3, 1949, National Flag Day was established by an Act of Congress, however, while businesses and individuals may make sure that they have adequate commercial flagpole lighting in place to be able to display their flags for the whole 24 hours of National Flag Day (and beyond), the day is not recognized as a federal holiday.